rickbenavidez/ruby_llm/docs/_core_features/chat.md

 # => [ASSISTANT] Certainly!
 A classic example is database table naming...
 ```

-Each call to `ask` sends the *entire* current message history (up to the model's context limit) to the provider, allowing the AI to understand the context of your follow-up questions.
+Each time you call `ask`, RubyLLM sends the entire conversation history to the AI provider.
+This allows the model to understand the full context of your conversation, enabling natural follow-up questions and maintaining coherent dialogue.
+The framework automatically manages context window limits, truncating older messages if necessary to stay within the model's constraints.

-## Guiding the AI with Instructions
+## Guiding AI Behavior with System Prompts

-You can provide instructions, also known as system prompts, to guide the AI's behavior, persona, or response format throughout the conversation.
-Use the `with_instructions` method.
+System prompts, also called instructions, allow you to set the overall behavior, personality, and constraints for the AI assistant.
+These instructions persist throughout the conversation and help ensure consistent responses.

 ```ruby
 chat = RubyLLM.chat